ayun2001/rw_freecache/README.md

-# FreeCache2  - A cache library for Go with zero GC overhead and high concurrent performance.
+# FreeCache - A cache library for Go with zero GC overhead and high concurrent performance.

-Based on Freecache modification, thanks to the original author and all the developers.

 Long lived objects in memory introduce expensive GC overhead, With FreeCache, you can cache unlimited number of objects in memory without increased latency and degraded throughput.